 To witness Goh's artistry for yourself, or to book him for a house concert, sign up for his list at yohgoh(at)gmail.com.
 Goh has been self-booking his tours for nearly a decade; he continues to headline international festivals, prestigious universities, and more.
 Stay tuned for Goh's newest videos on YouTube, as each release uncovers further depth, freshness to this multi-faceted musical artist's career.

-Visit SharpThree.com for Goh with his global band, SHARP THREE.
+Visit SharpThree.com (genre: metal jazz) for SHARP THREE.

 "It has been often said that to listen to Goh Kurosawa is to force oneself to abandon any notion of category or genre."

 --JazzTimes (by Travis Rogers)

 "Musical Wakonyosai: musically approaching Western knowledge with a Japanese spirit."

 "Goh gave a cavalcade of string versatility, from nylon-string flamenco to Mahavishnuesque electric rave-ups!"